Bandits Kill 11 in Zamfara - THISDAYLIVE

 Bandits have killed 11 persons in Badarawa village of Shinkafi Local Government Area of Zamfara State.

-THISDAY checks revealed that the bandits stormed the village Wednesday midnight and opened fire on the residents leading to pandemonium in the area.
+THISDAY checks revealed that the bandits stormed the village last Wednesday night and opened fire on the residents leading to pandemonium in the area.

 It was also gathered that at least 10 youths were injured during the dastardly act.